-If your company has tax equalized assignees, you may have heard from employees who have received unexpected tax bills, have yet to settle their tax equalization payments, or are confused about how their tax liabilities were calculated.
-If any of these ring a bell, now is the time to re-examine the hypothetical tax positions for your mobile employees.
-Let’s explore some of the most frequent questions we receive and delve into our recommendations on how you can ensure a successful mobility program.
+If your company has tax equalized assignees, you may have heard from employees who’ve received unexpected tax bills, have yet to settle their tax equalization payments, and/or are confused about how their tax liabilities were calculated.
+If any of these rings a bell, now is the time to re-examine the hypothetical tax positions for your mobile employees.

 What is a hypothetical tax calculation and how is it calculated?